emomonkey/emomonkey.github.io/_posts/2015-12-09-IsaacSpectrum.md

 ![Spelunky](http://emomonkey.github.io/images/spelunky.jpg)

 It does make me wonder if there aren't some more missing gems hidden in the Sinclair Spectrum vault.
 Some genres have disappeared such as straightforward maze games like Sabrewulf and Ant Attack.
-I can see the Meat Boy team doing a high paced Maze game or maybe Vlambeer can do a new Lunar Jetman spin like Lufthasers...
+I can see the Meat Boy team doing a high paced Maze game or maybe Vlambeer can do a new Lunar Jetman spin .... maybe something like Lufthasers...

 Maybe it's time to brush off Gamemaker and seek some Sinclair Inspiration